 One excellent way you can improve the life and reliability of your fire hoses is by properly cleaning them.
-This is especially a good habit to get into for woven jacketed hoses.
+This is especially a good habit to get into for woven single jacket fire hoses or double jacket fire hoses.

 Follow these procedures to make sure you’re taking the best possible care of your fire hoses.